Trail Fast Facts

 Hike Overview

-With remarkable coastal views of Freycinet National Park and a well-constructed walkway, this very easy walk is a great way for everyone to experience Freycinet.
-The elevated track loops around the automated lighthouse at Cape Tourville.
+Offering remarkable coastal views of Freycinet National Park, the Cape Tourville walk is an accessible and enjoyable way for everyone to experience the area's natural beauty.
+The 720m, grade 1 hike loops around the automated lighthouse at Cape Tourville and typically takes around 30 minutes to complete.

-The track is wide, with even surfaces and gently graded slopes.
-Much of the walk is on a raised boardwalk which, at times, takes you right to the cliff edge, offering amazing views.
-Sights include the Hazards, Wineglass Bay and nearby offshore rocks known as The Nuggets.
+The track is wide and features even surfaces with gently graded slopes, making it suitable for all levels of fitness.
+Much of the walk is on a raised boardwalk that, at points, brings you close to the cliff edge, providing stunning views of the Hazards, Wineglass Bay, and the offshore rocks known as The Nuggets.

-The lighthouse at Cape Tourville was constructed in 1971 to replace the inaccessable Cape Forestier Lighthouse which was decommissioned the same year.
+The area is also rich in wildlife, with sightings of sea birds, sea-eagles, whales, seals, and dolphins being common.
+Bringing binoculars and a camera is recommended to fully appreciate the sights.
+The lighthouse at Cape Tourville was constructed in 1971 to replace the inaccessible Cape Forestier Lighthouse which was decommissioned the same year.
 The lighthouse was constructed as an automatic light and was never manned.

 Track Grade